mark-watson/Clojure-AI-Book/manuscript/semantic_web.md

 ## Semantic Web Wrap-up

-Writing Semantic Web applications is a very large topic, worthy of an entire book.
+Writing Semantic Web applications and building Knowledge Graphs is a very large topic, worthy of an entire book.
 I have covered in this chapter the background material for the next chapter: writing Clojure wrappers for using the Jena library.